microbiomedata/nmdc-runtime/docs/content/howto-guides/database-migration.md

 ## Introduction

-In this [how-to guide](https://diataxis.fr/how-to-guides/), I'll tell you how you can migrate the Mongo database from one NMDC Schema version to another.
-Also, when telling you about a step that has a shortcoming I'm aware of, I'll point that out.
+In this [how-to guide](https://diataxis.fr/how-to-guides/), I'll tell you how you can migrate the Mongo database from conforming to _one_ version of the NMDC Schema, to conforming to _another_ version of the NMDC Schema.

 ## Glossary